brannonvann/xmatters-sync/README.md

 # xmtoolbox Standard Sync
 ## Files included
-- xmtoolboxStandardSync.zip - Workflow exported from xMatters.
+- `xmtoolboxStandardSync.zip` - Workflow exported from xMatters.
 See this section below for configuring the workflow in xMatters
+- `config.js` - xMatters environment configuration.
+Reads things from .env file, as well as static from this file.
+- `dataSync_defaultConfig.js` - data sync specific options.
+Defaults are held here for users, devices, groups, as well as input file location.
+- `setup.js` - xMatters environment config setup script.
+Instructions to use this script are below.
+- `setup-syncOptions.js` - sync option config setup script.
+Instructions to use this script are below.
+- `xmt_dataSync.js` - main sync script.
+Transforms csv to json, translates and prepares data before using xmtoolbox to sync data.

 ## Environment Configuration
 1. Run xMatters environment configuration script by typing `xmatters-setup` into the command line and hitting enter.
-2. Provide values for PROD_SUBDOMAIN, PROD_USERNAME, and PROD_PASSWORD from the environment which you're targeting.
+2. Provide values for PROD_SUBDOMAIN, PROD_USERNAME, and PROD_PASSWORD from the environment which you're targeting.Yeah
 3. After those 3 options, run the Sync Options configuration script by typing `sync-setup` into the command line and hitting enter.
 4. You can select to sync Users, Devices `(if Users = true)`, Groups, and Group Roster `(if Groups = true)`.
 5. This info is all written to a file called `.env` in the same directory.
 This is used within the synchronization script.